christ-tt/ml-notes/VAE.md

 ### Prior of the Latent: Isotropic Gaussians
 * $P(Z) = \mathcal N(0, I)$
-* Maximally uninformative, simplest continous prior with strong math properties
+* Maximally uninformative, simplest continuous prior with strong math properties
 * The distribution is perfectly symmetric in every direction
 	*
 	* No preferred direction, axis, and rotational invariance